YelehaUwU/3DEditor/README.md

     ```ini
     <resource src="editor" />
+5. Make sure to install the dependencies (( [DGS](https://github.com/thisdp/dgs) is required to use the editor ))
-5. Restart your MTA:SA server to ensure that the new resource is loaded and available for use.
+6. Restart your MTA:SA server to ensure that the new resource is loaded and available for use.

 ## Usage